chunweiz/CCUX/README.md

 12. Type **node webserver**
 13. Go to [Main IC Component](http://localhost:3000/ZE_CCUX_COMP_IC/build/nrg/component/ic/)

-## Baseline ##
+## Baselines ##

 ### ZE_CCUX_BASE ###

-This folder contains all the stuffs that are going to be shared across all other folders.
+This folder contains all the stuffs that are going to be shared across all other modules and components folders.

+### ZE_CCUX_CTRL_BASE ###

+This folder serves as the baseline for all custom control libraries.
+At the moment, it is not part of the build because there is nothing to be built.

 ## Components ##